Friday, 6 June 2025

 cracked rose-tinted glasses

-The “ick factor” was once mostly tied to dating: an abrupt, inexplicable wave of discomfort that flips attraction off like a switch.
-Maybe it’s how someone deals with money, the relentless typos in their texts, or a remark that lingers for the wrong reasons.
-It’s subtle but powerful, and once it hits, it’s hard to shake.
-But as with most things, Gen Z has expanded it.
-Now, getting the ick shows up in friendships and social dynamics too.
+The “ick factor” was once mostly tied to dating.
+It is an abrupt, inexplicable wave of discomfort that shuts attraction down in an instant.
+It might be how someone handles money, the relentless typos in their texts, or a careless remark that lingers for the wrong reasons.
+Subtle but powerful, the ick is almost impossible to ignore once it strikes.
+Gen Z has stretched it further, and now it surfaces in friendships and social dynamics too.

 A good friend is like wallpaper in a well-loved home.
-The cracks and faded spots tell a story - imperfections that blend into comfort.
+The cracks and faded spots tell a story, becoming part of the comfort.
 It’s a test of your connection, proof that true friendship holds even when the surface wears thin.